rodrigoimenes/MyCalendar/README.md

 # Still Missing

-- Add a weather service call from a free API such as ​ Open Weather Map​ , and get the weather forecast (ex.
-Rain) for the date of the calendar reminder based on the city.

 - Unit test the functionality.

 - Properly handle overflow when multiple reminders appear on the same date.